vyperlang/titanoboa/docs/source/test.rst

 gas costs are stored per call in global `boa.env._cached_call_profiles` and `boa.env._cached_line_profiles` dictionaries.
 To enable gas profiling,

-1. decorate tests with `@pytest.mark.profile`
+1. decorate tests with `@pytest.mark.profile`, or
 2. run pytest with `--profile`, e.g. `pytest tests/unitary --profile`

-To ignore profiling for specific tests, decorate the test with `@pytest.mark.ignore_profiling`.
+If `--profile` is selected, to ignore profiling for specific tests, decorate the test with `@pytest.mark.ignore_profiling`.

 .. code-block:: python